aviraljanveja/Python/Problem Solving/HackerRank Python/README.md

-*Select problems from HackerRank Python domain*
+*Select problems from HackerRank Python*